Show / Hide Table of Contents

 TimeZone

 The timezone ID and offset from Coordinated Universal Time (UTC).
-Not supported by Chat apps.
+Only supported for the event types CARD_CLICKED and SUBMIT_DIALOG.

 User